 Thankfully, defrosting freezers has become a chore of the past for most modern models.
 But fridges on the other hand, do need a little TLC.
 It’s worth making sure your fridge is set at the right temperature of 5 degrees Celsius or less and ensuring there’s a gap of around 10cm behind your fridge to let heat flow away more easily.

 Pay particular attention to the radiator on the back of your fridge or fridge/freezer – getting rid of any dust that’s accumulated here will help it shed heat more easily so it won’t have to work as hard to stay cool.

 If you’re happy spending your spring weekends tackling some DIY, then there are several small jobs around the house that can save you energy, without much hassle or cost.

-Easy, money-saving green wins include and adding lagging around pipes - depending on the size of your house, you’ll probably only need to spend £20 or so on lagging, which you’ll soon make back as you could save as much as £7 a year on your energy bills.
+Easy, money-saving green wins include and adding lagging around pipes - depending on the size of your house, you’ll probably only need to spend £20 or so on lagging, which you’ll soon make back as you could save around £10 a year on your energy bills.

 Tackle your phantom load